Showing posts with label sausage. Show all posts

 Good Day everyone!

 I just read a beautiful article about love.
-It touched me very much especially today because even though I have had no desire to bake or cook most recently my hubby was a little bit out of the weather because of his recent oral surgery.
+It touched me very much especially today because even though I have had no desire to bake or cook most recently my hubby was a little bit under the weather because of his recent oral surgery.

 A small gesture of kindness to those who we love is good for the soul.